Constraints on Higgs boson properties using $WW^{*}(\rightarrow e\nu\mu\nu) jj$ production in 36.1 fb$^{-1}$ of $\sqrt{s}$=13 TeV $pp$ collisions with the ATLAS detector: Results

 Four different fits are performed in the $\mathrm{ggF}$ + 2 jets event category:

 \begin{itemize} \item{ The signal strength parameter $\mu^\mathrm{ggF + 2 jets}$ for the $\mathrm{ggF}$ + 2 jets signal process is determined.
 This parameter is defined as the ratio of the measured signal yield to that predicted by the SM.} \item In order to constrain BSM effects in the effective Higgs--gluon coupling, $\tan(\alpha)$ is scanned.
 Two different configurations are used in the ML procedure: \begin{itemize} \item{The normalisation of the signal process is unconstrained such that the analysis only exploits the shape information of the fit input distribution to distinguish between the different CP scenarios.} \item{The signal normalisation is constrained to the model predictions.
-Thus both the shape and rate information are considered for each CP scenario.} \end{itemize} Using rate information in addition to the shape in the fit increases the sensitivity to distinguish between the various benchmark points.
+Thus both the shape and rate information are considered for each CP scenario.} \end{itemize} Using rate information in addition to the shape in the fit increases the sensitivity to distinguish between the various benchmark points\footnote{BSM effects can have significant contributions to the production rates of the signal process.
+For example, the production cross section of the CP-odd benchmark scenario defined in Table 1 is enhanced by a factor of around 2.3 with respect to the SM expectations, while the CP-mixed benchmark scenario has a cross section of around 1.6 times the SM expectation.}.
 However, the rate can be affected by multiple BSM effects, while the shape isolates CP-dependent variations. \item{A simultaneous fit of the coupling-strength scale factors $\kappa^{}_{gg}\cos(\alpha)$ and $\kappa^{}_{gg}\sin(\alpha)$ is performed.
 This study exploits both shape and rate information.}

 \end{itemize}

 The inclusive $\mathrm{ggF}$ production process is split into two components, one describing contributions from $\mathrm{ggF}$ + 0/1 jets and the other $\mathrm{ggF}$ + 2 or more jets, where only the latter one is sensitive to the CP nature of the effective Higgs--gluon coupling.
 The treatment of these two components varies between the different fit types.
 For scans over $\tan(\alpha)$ where only the shape is used, the normalisation of the $\mathrm{ggF}$ + 2 jets component floats freely in the fit, while the normalisation of the $\mathrm{ggF}$ + 0/1 jets component may vary taking into account its uncertainties.
 The normalisations of both components are scaled consistently to the model predictions when rates are used in the fit.